arviiyer/securevault/README.md

 1. **Encryption**:
    - Generates a random AES-256 encryption key.
-   - Encrypts all files in the specified directory and appends `.enc` to their filenames.
+   - Encrypts all files in the specified directory concurrently and appends `.enc` to their filenames.
    - Saves the key securely for future decryption.

 2. **Decryption**:
    - Loads the previously saved AES key.
-   - Decrypts all `.enc` files in the specified directory and restores their original state.
+   - Decrypts all `.enc` files in the specified directory concurrently and restores their original state.

 ---